 It’s time to clear the air on the terminology to help make your gold shopping venture a lot clearer.

-Because gold is an elemental metal, it’s made up of nothing but gold atoms.
+Gold is an elemental metal – it’s made up of nothing but gold atoms.
 Similar elemental metals include copper (made of nothing but copper atoms); iron (made of nothing but iron atoms) and aluminum and so on.

-Pure gold is so soft, though, that it isn’t often solely used to make jewellery because it cannot keep its strength in daily use.
+Pure gold is so soft, though, that it isn’t often used to make jewellery because it cannot keep its strength in daily use.
 For example, a pure gold ring would constantly lose its shape and any stones set in it might come loose.
 Rather, most bracelets, necklaces and rings are made from a “gold alloy,” which is a blend of any two metals.
+This is where the karat scale comes into play.
+Ever heard of 18k?
+Well, thats just 75% gold (24 karats is considered pure, so 18/24 is 75%)

 Also, gold alloys are made by melting pure gold and combining it with another metal (such as silver, copper or tin).
 Around 99.9% of the gold jewelry on the market today is made from a gold alloy of some type.